GFDRR/CCDR-tools/docs/risk-poverty.md

 ---
 align: center
 ---
-Example of bivariate maps relating expected annual impact from river floods on population mortality and population socio-economci status as described by population-weighted wealth index (RWI).
+Example of bivariate maps relating expected annual impact from river floods on population mortality and population socio-economic status as described by population-weighted wealth index (RWI).
 ```

 ## Wealth indices